-Many type of green card applications start with a visa petition, prepared by a family member or employer and filed with USCIS.
+Many type of green card applications start with a visa petition, prepared by a family member or employer (your "petitioner") and filed with USCIS.
 If your petitioner didn't ask you to pay the filing fee for this initial petition that's one less fee for you to worry about.

-If applying for a green card through a job offer, your employer will have already had to pay various fees even before the I-140, to obtain what's known as labor certification.
-You, the intending immigrant, won’t be asked to pay those.
+If you will be applying for a green card through a job offer, your employer will have already had to pay various fees even before the I-140, to obtain what's known as labor certification.
+You, the intending immigrant, can't be asked to pay those.
 It's illegal for employers to make you pay for any part of the labor certification process (including attorney fees for that), so don't do it.
 You can't agree to reimburse your employer for labor certification costs later, either.

 You might want to hire an attorney to help with the analysis of your green card eligibility as well as the paperwork.
-If your case presents major complications, you could even hire the attorney to accompany you to the interview the U.S. consulate, if attorneys are allowed at your consulate (though this will be expensive, given that you might have to fly an attorney from the U.S.).
-Many, but not all immigrant visa cases require an interview at the U.S. consulate; and it's pretty much guaranteed in marriage-based green card applications.
+If your case presents major complications, you could even hire the attorney to accompany you to the interview at the U.S. consulate, if attorneys are allowed at your consulate (though this will be expensive, given that you might have to fly an attorney from the U.S.).
+Many, but not all, immigrant visa cases require an interview at the U.S. consulate; and it's pretty much guaranteed in marriage-based green card applications.

-Most attorneys will quote you a flat fee in advance, and ask you to pay part of it at the beginning and the rest at the end.
-Exactly where it falls on this range depends on factors like:
+Most attorneys will quote you a flat fee.
+The attorney may allow you to pay part of it at the beginning and the rest at the end.
+The amount of the fee depends on factors like:

 It will no doubt be at least several hundred dollars or more likely a few thousand.
 Realize, however, that if anything unexpected comes up—for instance, you are arrested before the case is done, or reveal a pending divorce proceeding that the attorney hadn't factored into the case—the costs will go up, and at some point the lawyer may switch over to charging by the hour.